Challenger banks in Spain: who’s who (and what’s their tech)

 It focuses on digital banking, but has one flagship physical branch in Madrid.

-For its technology, Orange Bank in Spain will use Mambu’s core banking system, delivered on a hosted basis.
+For its technology, Orange Bank uses Mambu’s core banking system, delivered on a hosted basis.

 Spanish fintech Rebellion says it aims to be the neobank which “best speaks the language of Generation Z”.